Please read this information carefully.

 2.4.6. results of any examinations, evaluations or forms completed by you on the Insight website.

 2.5.
 We collect personal information directly from you.

 2.6.
-When Australian law applies, some information we collect is ‘Sensitive Information’ (as defined in the Privacy Act 1988 (Cth), such as memberships of a professional association).
-Where we collect sensitive information, it will only be collected with your consent.
+When Australian law applies, some information we collect is ‘Personal Information’ (as defined in the IP Act such as memberships of a professional association).
+Where we collect Personal information, it will only be collected with your consent.